Skip to content

 }

-• workspace must match the AeroSpace workspace name exactly
+• workspace: exact AeroSpace workspace name

-• description is shown under the title
+• description: optional detail line under the title

 AeroSpace Commands Used